Effective Meetings

 Objective:

-Your job is not to have the answers to the Problem Statement but to gain the respect of the team.
 Your job is to foster dialogue, sort through and block the noise, remove roadblocks, manage the relevant data and ensure its accurate, and present it to the stakeholders.
 They will have the answers and ideas, your job is to bring the best out of them.

 Depending on project scope, it may require several meetings throughout the process.
 Respect the busy schedules of members but firm enough to require attendance and participation.